Stalled in Transition - The "638 Contract" Navajo Nation Government

-Revised June 24, 2026
+Revised June 28, 2026

 For 50 years, the Navajo Nation has been carrying out duties delegated by the Bureau of Indian Affairs (BIA) under the Indian Self-Determination and Education Assistance Act (ISDEAA), enacted on January 4, 1975.
 That law ended the federal policy of termination and launched an era of tribal self-determination.

 The ISDEAA offers two main paths.
 Under Title I—commonly called “638 contracting”—the tribe acts as a federal contractor, bound by BIA rules, manuals, and handbooks.
 This is considered Self-Determination.
 Under Title IV—”Self-Governance compacts”—the tribe enters a government-to-government agreement and can replace federal rules with its own tribal laws and policies, exercising greater sovereignty.
-Title I was always meant to be a temporary capacity test: once a tribe proves it can manage federal funds, it can move to the more flexible Title IV model.
+Title I was always meant to be a temporary bridge: once a tribe proves it can manage federal funds, it can move to the more flexible Title IV model.

 The Navajo Nation was among the first to sign 638 contracts, starting in 1976 for judicial, education, social services, and tribal government support; in 1979 for health, police, and water resources; and for many other programs since.
 Today, these contracts fund nearly all tribal government operations, with total annual values estimated between $250 million and $1 billion (though no aggregated figure is publicly reported).